DrewMonroe/python-voronoi/README.md

 (optionally replacing `testPredicates` with the test you actually want to run).

 ### Requirements
-- tk (needs to be installed via package manager.
-For example `pacman -S tk`)
+- If running on Linux, the GUI requires tk to be installed via package manager (for example `pacman -S tk`) since it does not ship with the Linux version of python

 ### Running Arbitrary Files
 `python3 -m pyVor.path.to.file`